Gigaspaces/xap-docs/site/content/xap121adm/controlling-the-replication-redo-log.markdown

 |----|----|----|
 |cluster-config.groups.group.repl-policy.backlog-weight-policy | Weight policy. `fixed` or `accumulated` | accumulated  |

 {{%note%}}
+All configuration properties that regard the size or capacity of the redo log will refer to the redo log weight when running with accumulated policy.
 Users upgrading from previous versions, who *modified the default replication settings*, should make sure they understand this change and test it before they upgrade the production environment.
 If it affects them, we recommend they re-calibrate the replication settings to the new behaviour.
 {{%/note%}}

 Here are the parameters you may configure to tune the redo log behavior.
 You may configure the redo log behavior between replicated spaces and between the spaces and the Mirror: